 - CaraCo Home Field and Arenas: Closed Monday.

 - INVISTA Centre/Fitness & Wellness Centre: Closed Monday.

 - Rideau Heights Community Centre & Library: Closed Monday.

-- Portsmouth Olympic Harbour and Confederation Basin Marinas: The Confederation Basin Marina office is open.
+- Portsmouth Olympic Harbour and Confederation Basin Marinas: The Confederation Basin Marina office is closed.
 The fueling stations are open at Portsmouth Olympic Harbour, but the office will be closed Monday.